Senior Organ Scholar

 Alexander Palotai ARCO

 As one of the Junior Organ Scholars at Worcester College, he accompanies the choirs and trains the boy choristers in conjunction with the other Organ Scholars and the Director of Chapel Music.
-He is currently taught by William Whitehead.
+He is currently taught by William Whitehead, and is an Associate of the Royal College of Organists.

 Julia Alsop began studying music whilst at The Portsmouth Grammar School, before becoming the youngest founder member of Cantate, the Girls’ Choir at Portsmouth Cathedral, in 2006.
 At school she held a music scholarship and played in a variety of ensembles, taking lessons in organ, in which she has achieved DipABRSM in performance, as well as studying violin, voice and piano.
 Julia also studied piano at the junior department of Trinity Laban Conservatoire, winning the opportunity to play in a piano ensemble at the Wigmore Hall.
 In her final year of sixth form, Julia also took up the Junior Organ Scholarship at Portsmouth Cathedral, where she accompanied the choir every week.